metasfresh/metasfresh-documentation/pages/concepts/data_lifecycle_management.md

 * the partitioner's configuration starts out "sparse".
 If we are interested in DLMing `C_Invoice`, we just add the table `C_Invoice` to the config.
 * consequently, the partitioner will create individual partitions which just contain one `C_Invoice` record each.
-* then if the migrator tries to migrate a C_Invoice record that is referenced by a C_Payment which is not also migrated, then our trigger function will rause an error with error-code `235D3`.
+* then if the migrator tries to migrate a C_Invoice record that is referenced by a C_Payment which is not also migrated, then our trigger function will raise an error with error-code `235D3`.
 * this causes an SQL exception that is evaluted by the migrator, so the migrator can then notify the partioner about the problem (missing partitioner config item).
 * the partitioner can then complete both its configuration and its already existing but incomplete partitions
 * the migrator can try again.

 This way, a user can configure what he/she knows or wants to add.
 The rest will be added automatically and might then be further customized by the user.

-## Increments

-**TO BE DONE**

-**the following subsections are outdated!**

-Notes:
-* start with single table approach
-* compare performances on mf15-DB with aprox 100 records with a sp80 DB
-  - only client, no server should run in the background
-  - measure widow opening times, how long it takes to search for a documentNo, zoom from invoice to order etc
-* add the `DLM_ArchiveLevel` column to some tables of the sp80-DB.
-Add the views, indices etc.<br>
-Update some records to `DLM_ArchiveLevel=1`.
-For that we need to check out the table structures and decide if we want to start with a rudimentory partitioner and migrator, or if we can/want to update the tables manually.
-* repread the sp80 performance test

-### `HU_`-Tables

-By far the fastest-growing table is `M_HU_Attribute`, followed by `M_HU_Attribute_Snapshot` and `M_HU_Trx_Line`.
-At the same time, `M_HU_Attribute` is not referenced by many other tables.
-That makes it the perfect candidate for a first WI that does not need a sophisticated "partitioner" implementation.

-TODO for this increment:
-* set up an "archive" table space
-* figure out the dependency relations and how a minimal partition with `M_HU_Attribute` would look like (i.e. figure out which tables actually reference `M_HU_Attribute`).
-* depending on the result, create a minimal part of the "partitioner" infrastructure
-* set up partition tables, indexes FK-constraints etc, keeping in mind that we need to do this automatically in further increments
-* create a minimal part of the "migrator" infrastructure, so that we can move records from one table to the other; maybe a DB function that is run via SQL-async is already enough.
-* provide some proof of concept around `pg_dump` that allows us to create the dump and reload it into a different DB.

-### metasfresh-SQL

-* Find the places where we actually generate our SQL and make sure that we only select records with `COALESCE(DLM_ArchiveLevel,0) = 0`, and ofc only if the respective table actually has a DLM_ArchiveLevel column.
-* Maybe we can at the same time fix issue [#196](https://github.com/metasfresh/metasfresh/issues/196)

-### partitioner

-Figure out how the partitioner needs to be configured if we want to archive "Order, Inout, Invoice" "stuff" and implement it

-This might include a process which analyzes `AD_Table` and `AD_Column` and writes the results into the config data, to be fine-tuned.

-### migrator

-Flesh out the table-to-table implementation; this certainly includes code to turn "normal tables into "DLM-enabled" tables ( create new partitions, FK constraints etc).

-###take stop and see what's next
+## Increments and their estimations

+### DB level

+* Augment `postgresql.conf` (don't forget comments/docs)
+* Implement a DB function that for a given table
+  * appends "_tbl" to the table's name and creates the view with the table's former name
+  * adds a DLM_ArchiveLevel column
+  * adds an index on the new column
+  * adds a trigger and trigger-function for each existing FK-constraint
+  * consider adding a where-clause to every existing index (if it's a lot of effort, postpone)
+* Implement the DB functions for insert, update and alter-table which we can use in migration scripts when it's not know at script creation time if the respective table is DLMd or not.
+* Extend metasfresh
+  * Add a read-only "IsDLM" flag to `AD_Table`.
+It indicates if e.g. `C_BPartner` is juat a view and the actual table is named `C_BPartner_Tbl`.
+  * Add a process that can DLMify a given table by calling the above function
+  * Also add a process and a house-keeping task that can update AD_Table.IsDLM, e.g. if metasfresh starts up after a table was DLMified via migration script.
+  * PO, POInfo etc: add isDLM() (should be refreshable without restart); prepend "_Tbl" to inserts and updates if neccesary.
+  * The sync-columns process shall use the alter-table function from above

+* To test (incomplete list):
+  * use the new function on e.g. M_HU_Attribute (it should finish fast, despite that table beeing rather large)
+  * update DLM_ArchiveLevel to 1 for an M_HU_Attribute record
+  * check out if the error message and error code is correct.

+### Partitioner

+* Create the config table(s)
+* Create the actual partition table(s)
+  * remember, check if we can use document-ref
+* Create and implement the configuration API
+* Create and implement the actual partitioning API

+### Coordinator

+* Create the config table(s) and add stuff so we can link them to partition-config-versions
+* create and implement the API

+### Migrator

+* Create the audit table(s)
+* Create and implement the API
+* Also crreate the logic that detects and handles too optimistic/too small partitioner configs.

+### Filter

+Augment metasfresh so it can get the current connection level to use e.g. from Env, and pass it to the DB-connection.
+Then the DB connection shall call `set_config()` to make sure the rest of metasfresh allways gets the data it needs in the given context.

 ## Q&A